Optical Windows as Optical Components

 Optical windows and other optical components are mainly used in military, aerospace, manufacturing, medical, industrial and other similar industries.
 Windows specifically are used many times to shield electronic components so they will not affect or interrupt one another.

 Optical Windows are very important optical components.
 They come in many different forms and can be used in various different fields.
-They are very important to manufacturing and research in relevant industries.
+They are very important in manufacturing and research in relevant industries.